You are listening to the Sean Hannity radio show podcast.

 And it's an agenda of preserving the character and nation of the country.

-And it's an agenda, frankly, of staying out of unnecessary wars that prove so uh damaging to George W. Bush that broke I mean Lyndon Johnson was broken by Vietnam, Truman was broken by Korea.
+And it's an agenda, frankly, of staying out of unnecessary wars that proved so damaging to George W. Bush that broke, I mean, Lyndon Johnson was broken by Vietnam.

-And my one fear is that somehow, you know, events may drag him or people may drag the President elect toward a conflict which is really not in our vital interests.
+And my one fear is that somehow, you know, events may drag him or people may drag the president-elect toward a conflict which is really not in our vital interests.

 The only thing I see that might push might come to shove is if we think the Iranian mullahs are getting or close to getting nuclear weapons, there might have to be some type of action to take out those sites.